Romania in the Eurovision Song Contest 2010: Selecția Națională 2010

 Singer Horia Brenciu (pictured in 2008) was one of the hosts of the Selecția Națională 2010 final.

-Upon confirming their participation in the Eurovision Song Contest 2010 on 3 November 2009, Romanian Television (TVR) organized Selecția Națională 2010, a competition to select their entrant.
+Upon confirming their participation in the Eurovision Song Contest 2010 on 3 November 2009, TVR organized Selecția Națională 2010, a competition to select their entrant.
 Newspaper Adevărul sponsored the event.
 On 25 January 2010, the broadcaster published a provisory list of 16 finalists chosen by a jury panel from 25 to 27 January, out of 111 eligible entries submitted between 9 December 2009 and 14 January 2010.
 TVR eventually unveiled the jury's scores, which revealed that—although a maximum of 15 finalists had been originally scheduled—16 were ultimately announced due to several ties.
 Previously, the broadcaster had collaborated with around 40 high-profile Romanian composers to create a list of "the best voices of the country"; songwriters aiming to compete in Selecția Națională were strongly recommended to consider one of the 54 shortlisted artists when submitting their songs.
 The jury analysing the entries had the right to recommend that a new singer be brought up for a submission; in this case, the composer was offered the possibility to rerecord their song with another artist using TVR's recording studio.

 Similarly to the 2009 selection, no foreign composers were allowed to participate in Selecția Națională.
 Furthermore, a new rule introduced in December 2009 stated that it was not permitted for the submissions to have been performed or sent to radio and television stations prior to the date TVR announced the contest's finalists.
 Antena 3 writer Dana Cobuz speculated that this led to the disqualification of several entries intended for the national selection, including "My Love on You" by Anda Adam.
 Other reports mentioned ineligible entries by artists such as Blaxy Girls, Marcel Pavel and Xonia.
 The final of Selecția Națională was held on 6 March at the Bucharest Metropolitan Circus, and was hosted by Horia Brenciu and Valentina Pelinel alongside green room presenter Gianina Corodan.
 Eurovision Song Contest 2000 winners Olsen Brothers were hired as the interval act.
 Prior to this, the competing entries were promoted by music videos broadcast by TVR.
 The final results were determined by a 50/50 combination of votes from a jury panel and a public televote.
 For "an even greater national representation", 25% of the jury vote were made up by a Bucharest panel, and the rest by the overall result of four regional juries in Cluj-Napoca, Craiova, Iași and Timișoara.
 The winning entry was also awarded a SEAT Ibiza car.